paulov0b0x/highcharts/README.md

 Highcharts templates for dashboards.

-How to run the eaxamples: simply enter one of the examples' folder and run
+How to run the examples: simply enter one of the examples' folder and run

 `browserify ${JS_FILENAME} -o bundle.js`